Cnut (2017)

 Alice Hicklin in The Journal of British Studies, Volume 57 (1), January 2018, found that Dr. Bolton presented a very readable overview of Danish society into which Cnut was born and his conquest of England, though she disliked the “striking turn of phrase” enjoyed by Andrew Wareham.
 She questioned the way some of the sources are selectively used and the “...at times bewildering levels of detail and investigation into peripheral people or questions disrupt the narrative and leave the reader perplexed as to their significance.”
 She concludes "a valuable addition to scholarship, bringing together previously scattered or neglected evidence to create a holistic view of the king and his times.”

 Jay Paul Gates (John Jay College, City University of New York) writes in Speculum Volume 93, number 3 (2018), "This book’s greatest strength is that it weaves a historical narrative from what seem loose threads, showing Cnut actively maneuvering in response to pressures and opportunities, and offering insight into his probable reasoning."
-Perceptively, he addes that the "...bibiography represents English and Scandinavian scholarship in nearly equal numbers, elaborating a more unified picture of Cnut."
+Perceptively, he adds that the "...biography represents English and Scandinavian scholarship in nearly equal numbers, elaborating a more unified picture of Cnut."

 This new book complements nicely the 2016 release of Æthelred.
 The publication of these titles is a treat for enthusiasts of the very earliest English kings.
 As noted in the entry for Æthelred II, with the publication of this book the series provided an uninterrupted account of each era from Æthelstan to John, and with the newly released Henry III book the continuity now extends to James VI and I.